-We expect to deliver earnings growth in all businesses in 2016, and will continue to position FMC firmly on the path of growth by leveraging the company's unique business model that has defined our success.
-We remain a technology-driven company with low-cost asset light operations, a unique business research and development model that balances short-and mid-term development with long-term innovation, and global scale with strong regional expertise to support local customers.
+On a long term basis, we continue to remain a technology-driven company with low-cost, asset light operations, a unique business research and development model that balances short-and mid-term developments with long-term innovations, and global scale with strong regional expertise to support local customers.

-Please see segment discussions under the section entitled "Results of Operations" for 2016 outlook for each segment.
-On a consolidated basis we expect our 2016 adjusted earnings per share to be between \$2.50 and \$2.80.
+Please see segment discussions under the section entitled "Results of Operations" for 2017 outlook for each segment.

-Results of Operations-2015, 2014 and 2013
+Results of Operations-2016, 2015 and 2014

 The following presents a reconciliation of our segment operating profit to the net income attributable to FMC stockholders as seen through the eyes of our management.
-For management purposes, we report the operating performance of each of our business segments based on earnings before interest and income taxes excluding corporate expenses, other income (expense), net and corporate special income/(charges).
+For management purposes, we report the operating performance of each of our business segments based on earnings before interest and income taxes excluding corporate expenses, other income (expense), net and corporate special income (charges).